-To tidy this dataset we first gather the day columns:
+To tidy this dataset we first use pivot_longer to gather the day columns:

 For presentation, I’ve dropped the missing values, making them implicit rather than explicit.
 This is ok because we know how many days are in each month and can easily reconstruct the explicit missing values.

 We’ll also do a little cleaning:

 weather3 <- weather2 %>% mutate(day = as.integer(gsub("d", "", day))) %>% select(id, year, month, day, element, value) weather3 #> # A tibble: 66 x 6 #> id year month day element value #> <chr> <int> <int> <int> <chr> <dbl> #> 1 MX17004 2010 1 30 tmax 27.8 #> 2 MX17004 2010 1 30 tmin 14.5 #> 3 MX17004 2010 2 2 tmax 27.3 #> 4 MX17004 2010 2 3 tmax 24.1 #> 5 MX17004 2010 2 11 tmax 29.7 #> 6 MX17004 2010 2 23 tmax 29.9 #> 7 MX17004 2010 2 2 tmin 14.4 #> 8 MX17004 2010 2 3 tmin 14.4 #> 9 MX17004 2010 2 11 tmin 13.4 #> 10 MX17004 2010 2 23 tmin 10.7 #> # … with 56 more rows

 element column is not a variable; it stores the names of variables.
 (Not shown in this example are the other meteorological variables

 prcp (precipitation) and

 snow (snowfall)).
 Fixing this requires widening the data: